Germanins6/Zero-Engine/README.md

 - 2nd You dont change name scene in Hierarchy and still named as BakerHouse.
 - 3rd You use Play/Pause.
 This causes temporal save of current scene with current named scene overwritting your saved file, then load and finally will remove file when stopped game simulation. **Conclussion your step 1 file removed because no name changed before Play/Pause**.

+-"Delete Asset" button badly placed near open leaf asset node selected by default in project manager.
+Take care about delete this folder by mistake.

 ## Windows
 ---